Arguments for Utilitarianism

 What Fundamentally Matters

-Moral theories serve to specify what fundamentally matters, and utilitarianism seems to offer a particularly compelling answer to this question.
+Moral theories serve to specify what fundamentally matters, and utilitarianism offers a particularly compelling answer to this question.

-Such reasoning may justify viewing utilitarianism as the default starting point for moral theorizing.
-If someone wants to claim that there is some other moral consideration that can override overall well-being (trumping the importance of saving lives, reducing suffering, and promoting flourishing), they face the challenge of explaining how that could possibly be so.
+Such reasoning may justify viewing utilitarianism as the default starting point for moral theorizing.6 If someone wants to claim that there is some other moral consideration that can override overall well-being (trumping the importance of saving lives, reducing suffering, and promoting flourishing), they face the challenge of explaining how that could possibly be so.
 Many common moral rules (like those that prohibit theft, lying, or breaking promises), while not explicitly utilitarian in content, nonetheless have a clear utilitarian rationale.
-If they did not generally promote well-being—but instead actively harmed people—it is hard to see what reason we would have to still want people to follow them.
-To follow harmful moral rules would seem like a kind of “rule worship”, and not truly ethical at all.6
+If they did not generally promote well-being—but instead actively harmed people—it’s hard to see what reason we would have to still want people to follow them.
+To follow and enforce harmful moral rules (such as rules prohibiting same-sex relationships) would seem like a kind of “rule worship”, and not truly ethical at all.7 Since the only moral rules that seem plausible are those that tend to promote well-being, that’s some reason to think that moral rules are, as utilitarianism suggests, purely instrumental to promoting well-being.

 Expanding the Moral Circle